jonathan-vella/expressroute-resiliency/README.md

 # Scope

-> No breaking news here, just an illustrated recap of the recommendations and attention points highlighted here and there in the [Microsoft Expressroute documentation](https://learn.microsoft.com/en-us/azure/expressroute/).
+> No breaking news here, just an illustrated recap of the recommendations and attention points highlighted here and there in the [Microsoft ExpressRoute documentation](https://learn.microsoft.com/en-us/azure/expressroute/).

 This article focuses on [ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction) Private Peering only, to connect an On-Prem network and VNets in an Azure hub-and-spoke or Virtual WAN environment.